 * '''What do they look like?'''

 ** It varies a lot really, but as for their shape, there are three common categories: [[http://farm6.static.flickr.com/5100/5429846368_b97410edea_o.jpg Rope]], [[http://holykaw.alltop.com/wp-content/uploads/2010/02/6538564-media_httpfarm4static_unFdg.jpg Stovepipe]], and [[http://www.sky-chaser.com/image/mwcl2013/m14tor14.jpg Wedge]].
 A tornado will often change shape during its existence, and most will eventually end up as a rope tornado near the end (this is called "Roping Out").
 Their color depends on two factors, the color of whatever the tornado picks up, and the direction it is viewed from.
 A tornado's funnel cloud is not always clearly visible either -- it can be blocked from sight by the rain falling from the associated thunderstorm ("rain-wrapped") or simply not dense enough to see easily.
 That's right.
 There is such a thing as an ''invisible tornado''.

 * '''What do they sound like?'''

 ** Although it depends on a variety of factors, the most commonly associated sound is a low and steady rumbling sound, often compared to the noise of a passing freight train.

 * '''Tornado Watch, Warning, Emergency'''

 ** '''Tornado Watch:''' A Tornado Watch is issued when conditions are ripe for a tornado to form.

 ** '''Tornado Warning:''' A Tornado Warning is issued either when there is considerable evidence that a tornado has formed (or is in the process of doing so) or when a tornado's presence has been visually confirmed.

 ** '''Tornado Emergency:''' A Tornado Emergency is an unofficial statement that is quickly rising in popularity.
-It is issued when a tornado has formed and is headed towards a populated area.
+It is issued when a large and ''dangerous'' tornado is actively en route to a populated area.
 If you hear this one for your area, '''get to shelter.'''